 When you lose weight, you lose muscle, fat, or both.
 Exercising to build muscle and eating healthy foods are part of treatment.
-Your doctor also may change your medicines or add new ones.

 Eating a healthy, balanced diet with enough protein and calories may help you keep weight on.
 It also can help your immune system stay strong to fight infection.

 Your doctor or a registered dietitian can help you make a plan that works for you.

 Here are a few tips:

 Exercise may help you feel better and strengthen your muscles.
 It also may improve your immune system, which can help you fight infection.

 Make sure to talk with your doctor before you start your exercise program, especially if you haven't been active for a long time.